-Breastfeeding and pumping can be both be very difficult, especially in the beginning.
-Deciding beforehand that you’re not going to quit even if times get hard can help you stay on track when hardships occur.
+Breastfeeding and pumping can both be very difficult, especially in the beginning.
+Deciding beforehand that you’re not going to quit even if times get hard can help you stay on track when struggles occur.

 There are a few things you should know before you start breastfeeding to give yourself a chance to produce enough milk so you won’t have to supplement with formula.

-Staying hydrated is important to breast milk production too.
-While most pregnant women should consume somewhere around 10 cups of fluids per day, breastfeeding or pumping moms need closer to 13 cups of liquids (source).
+Staying hydrated is important to breast milk production, too.
+While most pregnant women should consume somewhere around 10 cups of fluids per day, breastfeeding or pumping moms need closer to 13 cups of liquids (5).